 - 4. Students will have to re-examine their housing choices.
 Since they can't afford everything anymore, they will need to figure out what is important to them and prioritize what to build. - 5.
 Students will turn in their final choices to teacher.
-This activity can easily be graded.

-Estimate - a written statement indicating the likely price that will be charged for specified work or repairs
+ESTIMATE - a written statement indicating the likely price that will be charged for specified work or repairs

-Appraisal - an expert estimate of the value of something
+APPRAISAL - an expert estimate of the value of something

-Choose which size of house you want:
+DESIGN LAB build your dream home activity

-Now, choose which extras you want to help turn your house into your dream home:
+WORKSHEET build your dream home activity

-Yard/Garden
+Name(s): \\\\\\ Grade: \\\\\

-Basketball Court
+\\\\\ Teacher \\\\\

-Gaming Room
+DO NOT PASTE OR TAPE ANY OF YOUR ANSWERS ON HERE UNTIL YOU HAVE YOUR LOAN TO PAY FOR THEM.

-Fireplace
+YOUR CHOSEN HOUSE SIZE:

-Aquarium
+YOUR CHOSEN EXTRAS:

-Name(s): Grade: Teacher DON'T PASTE / TAPE ANY OF YOUR ANSWE ERS ON HERE UNTIL YOU HAVE YOUR LOAN TO PAY FOR THEM.
-YOUR CHOSEN HOUSE SIZE: YOUR CHOSEN EXTRAS: 1.
-Go to a builder to get an estimate - calcul late the total of the above: \$ = aised your house at the total you came up with, but you still teacher how much you got approved for with your loan and that you have.
-Rework what size house you want and what you e.
-Now, you can tape or paste your decisions onto the paper,
+1. Go to a builder to get an estimate - calculate the total of the above: \$\\\\\\

-PLAN, SECTION, & ELEVATION
+- 2. Go to the bank and get a loan!
+They appraised your house at the total you came up with, but you still need to get approved for a loan.
+Ask your teacher how much you got approved for with your loan and write it here: \$\\\ - 3.
+Prioritize what you want with the money that you have.
+Rework what size house you want and what you would like to have in or around your house.
+Now, you can tape or paste your decisions onto the paper, just make sure you can afford them.

-DRAWING ACTIVITY
+DESIGN LAB plan, section, and elevation